hoanhan101/gray/_posts/2019-08-08-convertkit.md

 ### How did the founder come up with their idea?

-Used to design and write books on iOS and web app.
+Nathan used to design and write books on iOS and web app.

-Was expert on email marketing.

-Had built his personal audience throughout the year.
+Was expert on email marketing and had built and grew his personal audience throughout the year.

-One day blogged about starting a SaaS company but had no idea to work on.
+One day he blogged about starting a SaaS company but had no idea to work on.
 Just basically set a public goal to hold accountability.
 Had ideas to interview businesses and identify their problems.
-But then decided to stay true to his problems - a service that was better than Mailchimp.
+But then decided to stay true to his problems - building a service that was better than Mailchimp.

 ### How did they know it was the right problem to work on?